sws2apps/.github/profile/README.md

 ### [Meeting Schedules Parser](https://github.com/sws2apps/meeting-schedules-parser#readme)
 **Type:** module
 **What's for:** To easily parse Meeting Workbook and Watchtower Study EPUB files from JW.ORG.
-This package is also availabe for general use, and can be downloaded from [npm](https://www.npmjs.com/package/jw-epub-parser)
+This package is also available for general use and can be downloaded from [npm](https://www.npmjs.com/package/meeting-schedules-parser)

 ### [React Service Worker Helper](https://github.com/sws2apps/react-sw-helper#readme)
 **Type:** React.js component